Ethnic groups in Los Angeles: Others

 Native Americans and Alaskan Natives (including Latin American Indian groups) are a low-percentage, yet notable, part of the population.
 Los Angeles is thought to have the largest Urban Indian community in the United States (est. above 100,000-about 2% or higher upwards to 5% of the city population) who belong to over 100 tribal nations.
 There are between 2,000 and 25,000 members of the Cherokee Nation based in Tahlequah, Oklahoma in the city and county respectively.
 There is the local Chumash tribe whose homeland encompasses the Los Angeles Basin and Central Coast of California.
 Native Americans in Los Angeles, like throughout the country, are referred to an "invisible minority" in the press.

 More than 50,000 Roma live in Los Angeles.
+Los Angeles has the largest population of Romani Americans in the United States.

 The history of Rivertown, aka "Frogtown", a late 19th century enclave of French immigrants in downtown Los Angeles.

 Los Angeles has a significant Italian population.

 More than 56,000 people of Polish descent live in Los Angeles.

 Brazilians are concentrated in Culver City and Palms.

 Approximately 40,000 Australian Americans reside in the Los Angeles area.
 Los Angeles has the largest Australian population in the US.

 There is a Belizean immigrant community in Los Angeles.